 This chapter in a local area plan will provide the vision and set the foundation for Chapters 2 and 3 by identifying existing conditions, amenities, opportunities and considerations.
-This chapter will be statutory.

 - a.
 Local area plans should be informed by the identification of community characteristics and attributes, including, but not limited to:

 - i. community demographics and trends;

 - ii. geographic location in the city;

 - iii. ecological assets;

 - iv. heritage and cultural assets, including indigenous and archaeological sites and places;

 - v. topography and development constraints;

 - vi. parks, open spaces and public trees;

 - vii. recreation and community facilities;

 - viii. special view corridors;

-- ix. transit-oriented development areas; and,
+- ix. transit station areas: and.

 - x. mobility infrastructure.

-- To enhance the livability and health of communities as they grow and evolve, within the constraints of the plan area, a local area plan should support: - a mix of employment, residential, institutional, retail and services to support the people who live in the community; - an urban environment and streets that support active mobility and connectivity by enabling stores, services and public facilities within walking distance for most residents; - iii. development that increases the supply of housing available in a range of types and affordability to meet the needs of current and future populations, both in the community and city wide; - iv. protection and enhancement of natural areas and ecological function; - v. recreation, civic, arts and cultural opportunities; and, - vi. architectural, urban and natural features that contribute to a feeling of local identity and sense of place.
+- To enhance the livability and health of communities as they grow and evolve, within the constraints of the plan area, a local area plan should support: - i. a mix of employment, residential, institutional, retail and services to support the people who live in the community; - ii. an urban environment and streets that support active mobility and connectivity by enabling stores, services and public facilities within walking distance for most residents; - iii. development that increases the supply of housing available in a range of types and affordability to meet the needs of current and future populations, both in the community and city wide; - iv. protection and enhancement of natural areas and ecological function; - v. recreation, civic, arts and cultural opportunities; and,

-- c.
-A local area plan shall contain a vision for the future of a community that aligns with the Municipal Development Plan and the principles and goals of the Guidebook. - d.
-A local area plan shall contain applicable urban form categories, scales and any policy modifiers identified through a map or series of maps.
+- vi. architectural, urban and natural features that contribute to a feeling of local identity and sense of place. - A local area plan shall contain a vision for the future of a community that aligns with the Municipal Development Plan and the principles and goals of the Guidebook.